Hiteshwari7/LLM-PostTraining-Lab/README.md

 - Demonstrate the **complete post-training stack** : Continued Pretraining → SFT → Preference Alignment (DPO) — in one coherent project, rather than three disconnected tutorials.
 - Produce a genuinely useful artifact: **PostTraining Tutor**, a lightweight model specialized in explaining LLM/post-training concepts (the same concepts used to build it i.e a deliberately self-referential demo).
 - Serve as a **teaching resource** for an AI talk/presentation, with every notebook cell explaining the *what*, *why*, and *how* behind each step, not just the code.
-- Give a transparent, reproducible **base vs. SFT vs. DPO comparison**, so the effect of each stage is visible rather than assumed.
+- Give a transparent **Base vs. SFT vs. DPO comparison** using both generation-quality evaluation (LLM-as-a-Judge and pairwise preference) and a separate DPO-specific preference evaluation.